ben/writings/web-and-php-git-is-simple/simple.md

 The underlying data model is complicated, and you rarely (if ever) need to know what it is, because the UI is pretty effective at abstracting those details away.

 With Git, the story is a little different.
-The metaphor it presents is a directed acyclic graph (DAG) of commit nodes, which is to say there *is* no metaphor – the DAG actually is the data model.
+The metaphor it presents is a directed acyclic graph (DAG) of commit nodes, which is to say there *is* no metaphor – the data model actually is a DAG.
 If you try to re-use the metaphor you learned from another system, you're going to run into trouble.

 The good news is that this data model is easy to understand, and that figuring it out will make you better at using Git.